SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/page_object_models.en.md

 </div>
 ```

-The Product page HAS-A list of products.
-This relationship is called Composition.
+The Products page HAS-A list of products.
+This object relationship is called Composition.
 In simpler terms, something is _composed of_ another thing.

 ```java
 public abstract class BasePage {